lucidsoftware/lucid-components-react/README.md

 - Change from using a tag (v1.0.0) to use your branch name.
 - Update your packages and it will pull in your changes.
-- Make sure to run `npm run build-components` first and then push your branch up.
+- Make sure to run `yarn build-components` first and then push your branch up.

 `lbucio/lucid-components-react.git#branch-name`